 Trying to decide between TRICARE Prime vs Select?
 This is a question a lot of military families face.
-In fact, there was a lot of discussion last winter during the Tricare Open Season concerning the differences of each program.
+There is always plenty of discussions each winter during the Tricare Open Season concerning the differences between TRICARE Prime vs Select.
 Here’s the breakdown.

 Active duty service members must enroll in TRICARE Prime.
 Active duty family members may choose to enroll in TRICARE Prime or TRICARE Select.

 There are a few TRICARE Prime plans available:

 - TRICARE Prime for eligible beneficiaries that live in or near a Prime Service Area (PSA) in the U.S.

 - TRICARE Prime Remote for eligible ADFMs who live outside of a PSA

 - TRICARE Overseas Program Prime and TRICARE Overseas Program Prime Remote for ADSMs and their command-sponsored family members living overseas

 - US Family Health Plan for beneficiaries who live in one of six areas in the U.S. where it’s offered

 TRICARE Prime is a managed care option, similar to a health maintenance organization (HMO) program, which offers affordable and comprehensive health care coverage.
 You will be assigned a provider who is your primary care manager (PCM).
 Your PCM will:

 - Get any referrals or authorizations you need